bcatalfo/bagoolCN/README.md

 - - - add more code snippets
 - - do an expandable to show more buttons by default only show a few
 - - button to learn more about the buttons making it take up the whole page
-- - Add different styles
+- - Add different variants
-- - - phantom style
+- - - phantom
+- - - vegas
+- - - nintendo
 - - Allow adding icons
 - Mobile